TillaTheHun0/intro-to-graphql-talk/README.md

 You should see a list of JSON documents of `docType` `pokemon` listed to your console

 ## Parts

+You can use `git checkout` to checkout the branches that correspond to these steps in the workshop. `master` contains the finished project.

 - 00: Review the boilerplate
 - 01: mount apollo on express